First-Time Buyer Conveyancing

 Frequently asked questions

-When do I need to instruct a solicitor?
+When do I need to instruct a conveyancer?

-If you're planning to buy a home, you should start researching for a specialist conveyancing solicitor you would like to instruct.
-Once you have placed an offer on a property which has been accepted, you should instruct a solicitor as soon as possible to move forward with the purchase.
+If you're planning to buy a home, you should start researching for a specialist conveyancer you would like to instruct.
+Once you have placed an offer on a property which has been accepted, you should instruct a legal representative as soon as possible to move forward with the purchase.

 How much deposit do I need?